mattyoung101/omicron2d/README.md

 ## Licence
 This repo is licenced under the Mozilla Public License v2.0, see LICENSE.txt.
 For info on complying with the MPL 2.0 see [this FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/).

-If you use any part of Omicron2D in competition or research, please reference it in a noteworthy place in your TDP.
-If you make any modifications to MPL 2.0 licenced files, those modifications must be released under the MPL 2.0 as well.

 See ATTRIBUTION.txt for libraries used in the project which require attribution in project documentation.